Sshahryar/odin-Calculator/README.md

 Web app project, creating a on-screen calculator.

-Final project from foundations course.
+Final project from the foundations course.

 Web app: